uwmadisoncals/cals-main-plugins/nextgen-gallery/readme.txt

 * Fixed:   Conflict with Easy Digital Downloads
 * Fixed:   Misc invalid HTML tags in admin pages (thanks to kniebremser)
 * Fixed:   Change display:hidden to visibility:hidden in various places
-* Fixed:   Escaping of quotes in photo gallery titles and urls
+* Fixed:   Escaping of quotes in gallery titles and urls
 * Fixed:   Untranslatable strings

 = V2.1.56 - 10.27.2016 =
 * Fixed:   Shortcode parsing was affecting third-party shortcodes

 = V2.1.54 - 10.25.2016 =
 * NEW:     Added php docblock directives for code hinting/completion
-* NEW:     Gallery display types can have aliases
+* NEW:     Display types can have aliases
 * NEW:     Visual Shortcodes
 * Changed: Now uses gulp for package compilation & JS/CSS minification
 * Changed: Updated Freemius SDK to 1.2.1
 * Fixed:   Extraneous backslashes being added to gallery titles & descriptions
-* Fixed:   Import folder 'gallery title' field wasn't being used for new photo gallery titles
+* Fixed:   Import folder 'gallery title' field wasn't being used for new gallery titles
 * Fixed:   Settings reset will now redirect to /wp-admin/ to avoid potential activation-related errors
 * Fixed:   Table columns cache becomes out of date between versions
-* Fixed:   Various issues with shortcodes when used in widgets
+* Fixed:   Various issues with WordPress gallery plugin shortcodes when used in widgets
 * Fixed:   Warnings caused by calls to non-existent module package files
 * Fixed:   nextgen_admin's jquery-ui breaking Elegant Themes admin pages

-= V2.1.50 - 08.30.2016 =
+= V2.1.50 - 08.30-2016 =
 * NEW:     Added the ability to open galleries within albums using a lightbox
 * Changed: Increased freemius opt-in to 100%
-* Changed: Tamara Lackey's biography on the overview page
+* Changed: Tamara Lackey's biography on the WordPress gallery plugin overview page
-* Fixed:   Images and photos not responsive for all gallery types
+* Fixed:   Images and photos not responsive for all display types
 * Fixed:   Compatibility with the Imagely Lightroom plugin
-* Fixed:   Removed Pope tests folder
+* Fixed:   Removed Pope tests folder from WordPress gallery plugin
 * Fixed:   Maximum function nesting level fatal error when displaying two or more albums
 * Fixed:   Ensure Insert Gallery Window background stays white
 * Fixed:   PHP warning for C_NGG_Lightbox class using incompatible constructor